 Signs of a Phorid Fly Infestation

 The most apparent sign of phorid flies is the adult flies.
 They often are observed buzzing around rooms and scurrying across counters or other surfaces.

-Like most flies, the phorid fly undergoes a complete four-phase life cycle including egg, larval, pupal and adult stages.
-Depending on species, temperatures and the hospitality of the environment, the phorid fly spends 11 to 22 or more days to become adults.
+Like most flies, the phorid fly undergoes a complete four-phase life cycle including egg, larval, pupal, and adult stages.
+Depending on species, temperatures, and the hospitality of the environment, these pests spend 11 to 22 or more days to become adults.

 Phorid flies are also known as sewer flies and regionally as the scuttle and coffin fly because they favor decaying, moist organic material as both a source of food and for laying eggs.

 Forensic & Pest Control Interests